 Making the blueberry + roasted peach “no churn” ice cream

 The best thing I love about this recipe is that it uses “no churn” ice cream.
+This means, you might not even need an ice cream.
+But that’s not reason for you to not check out the ice cream makers on unclutterer.
 Oddly enough, I’ve never invested in a real ice cream machine for myself, so an ice cream recipe that doesn’t require one is AMAZING!
 We’ve also added a little bit of booze to this recipe, one because it tastes so good; and two, because the alcohol actually helps to keep the ice cream a bit soft.
 Science, baby!
 Actually, I’m not really sure if that’s science, but it’s still an interesting fact, am I right?
 Below are a few of the photos we captured as we whipped up a batch of this creamy deliciousness.
 A bowl of it on its own is just as good!
 Trust me!
 Drizzle a little caramel and life is perfect!